These chicken fajita bowls come together so quickly. The chicken and veggies are all baked together in one-dish, making it oh so easy!Jump to Recipe

 - Bake for about 30 minutes, or until the internal temperature of the chicken is 165 F.

 - Remove chicken breasts from the baking dish and shred with two forks.
 Place shredded chicken back in dish and mix with pepper and onions.
-Note you may have some liquid in the bottom of your dish; you can drain this if you wish.

 - Build your fajita bowls with the recommended toppings or toppings of your choice.